 Uninvited Revelation

-Lady Macbeth—Shakespeare's guilt-ridden queen, driven mad by secrets and blood on her hands, wandering the castle in her nightgown, confessing imaginary crimes to invisible witnesses.
+Lady Macbeth, Shakespeare's guilt-ridden queen, driven mad by secrets, wandering the castle confessing imaginary crimes to invisible witnesses.
 A woman destroyed by the weight of hidden truths.

-The irony was breathtaking.
-Here she was, the one who had been systematically deceived and exploited for decades, and she was the one allegedly harboring guilty secrets.
-Her mother hadn't seen her in eight months because she had tried to financially manipulate her, yet somehow she was the suspicious character whose appearance suggested criminal concealment.
+The irony was geometrically precise.
+Here she was, the one systematically deceived and exploited for decades, and somehow she was the suspicious character, the one whose appearance suggested criminal concealment.
+The one harboring guilty secrets.

 "They're here.
 I can't face them.
 What do I do?"

-The responses came back in a cacophony of conflicting advice:
+The responses came back in a cascade of contradictions:

 "Don't open the door.
 You don't owe them anything."